jaalto/project--emacs-epackage-template/README.rst

 Description
 ===========

+Epackages are software packages for `Emacs`_ the provide easy installation.
+Similar to Windows MSI or Linux *.rpm or *.deb.

-This directory contains template files for the Emacs packaging system called "Distributed Emacs Lisp Package System (DELPS), or in short "Epackage".
+This directory contains template files for the Emacs packaging system called "Distributed Emacs Lisp Package System (`DELPS`_), or in short "Epackage".
 The package format use Git Distributed Version Control System (DVCS) containers for the original source code plus a separate ``epackage/`` subdirectory.
 These Git repositories can reside anywhere